International-Data-Spaces-Association/IDS-Messaging-Services/README.md

 The individual module-artifacts of the IDS-Infrastructure-Components in turn require functionalities of the messaging-module artifact and have it therefore linked as a dependency in each module case.
 This simplified architecture means that it is sufficient, for example, to integrate the broker-module artifact into the project's pom, which automatically makes the functionalities of the messaging- and thus also the core-module artifact available.

-So, if an IDS-Connector should be implemented, in whose Data-Ecosystem an IDS-Broker occurs as IDS-Infrastructure-Component, the following entry in the project's pom is completely sufficient as dependcies to get all needed functionalities to exchange messages with the IDS-Broker with advanced functionalities:
+So, if an IDS-Connector should be implemented, in whose data ecosystem an IDS-Broker occurs as IDS-Infrastructure-Component, the following entry in the project's pom is completely sufficient as dependcies to get all needed functionalities to exchange messages with the IDS-Broker with advanced functionalities:

 ```xml
 <dependency>